 - Reduce caffeine.
 Like alcohol, you could try cutting out caffeine completely for one week.
 If you simply can’t do without the taste of coffee, go decaf – just make sure it’s the healthy variety.

-We all love a coffee, but have you ever tried to go a week without?
+We all love a coffee (especially with an Eroica Protein Bar), but have you ever tried to go a week without?

 - Earthing.
 Also known as grounding, earthing does sound a little woo woo but by kicking off the shoes and going barefoot in the park or garden you’ll make some health gains.